The Best Paint Brushes for Painting Furniture

 Note: They can still leave brush marks.
 They are brushes.
 But they are absolutely amazing at eliminating the brush strokes left behind.

-Since chalk paint is a thicker paint, it doesn’t really matter what paint brush you use, you will most likely still get brush marks in your paint.
+Since chalk paint is a thicker paint, it doesn’t really matter what paint brush you use, you will most likely still get brush marks on your paint.

-One way to prevent the brush marks is to mix some water with your chalk paint.
+Mixing some water with your chalk paint is one way to prevent the brush marks.
 I never measure.
 I just eyeball… but maybe 5% water.

 pouring water into a bowl of chalk paint to thin the paint